Canada

 Where to Eat

 When visiting the Canadian Maritimes, I recommend sampling seafood from across the region.
-In the Parkland Inn we dined at the Tides Restaurantserving up local seafood.
-During our visit we enjoyed a date night, leaving the kids upstairs with a babysitter-certified big sister, cartoons and some fish-and-chips.
+In the Parkland ,Inn we dined at the Tides Restaur,ant serving up local seafood.
+During our visit we enjoyed a date night, leaving the kids upstairs with a babysitter-certified big sister, cartoons and some fish and chips.

 We love seafood and that’s what is on the menu.
 I ordered the local scallops and my chef-husband sampled the local lobster.
 Both were exceptionally fresh and satisfying.

-The owners and staff of the Parkland made our evening most enjoyable.
+The owners and staff of Parkland made our evening most enjoyable.
 The weather was crummy but our view was lovely and we made the best of it and enjoyed lobster and scallops for an impromptu date night.

 Lyme Disease

 The Black-legged tick is found throughout the Canadian Maritimes.
-To prevent Lyme Disease that the tick carries use the following precautions.
+To prevent Lyme Disease that the tick carries, use the following precautions.

 • Wear light-colored clothing, including long pants and long-sleeved shirts.